Henk van Schaik & Sir Diederik Six

 Dialogue ‘Valuing water related cultural heritage”

-On the 4th and 5th of October 2021 ICOMOS NL and the TUDELFT will organize a dialogue between water professionals and heritage experts on the values of water that will be filled in over the coming months in the Framework of Figure 1, and further elaborate on it.
+On the 5th of October 2021, ICOMOS NL and the TUDELFT will organize a dialogue between water professionals and heritage experts on the values of water that will be filled in over the coming months in the Framework of Figure 1, and further elaborate on it.
 The objective of this dialogue is to have the values of water related cultural heritage recognized and included in the Conceptual Framework for Making Better Decisions Impacting WaterValuing Water, that has been adopted by the UN system and that was developed with the support of the Dutch Government.

 The experts and scientists participating in this dialogue will define the ‘values’ of water related cultural heritage from their disciplinary background for present and future water management challenges.
 The dialogue will be preceded by the posting of blogs by the participants on this website, the so-called “blue papers”, written by the dialogue participants describing the values including economic, cultural, spiritual, emotional, aesthetic and environmental values that can be found in water related cultural heritage relevant for water management challenges.